What kind of fine or debt do I have?

 If you do not pay the fine or debt by the due date, you will receive a reminder notice (which includes an additional fee).
 If it still remains overdue the Fines Unit will become involved for enforcement.
 At this point, significant enforcement fees are added to the original amount payable and various enforcement actions may be applied.
 The longer the fine isn’t paid, the more serious the penalties can become.

-A court fine (also called a ‘pecuniary sum’) is a fine handed down by a Judge or Magistrate as part of a Court Order.
+A court fine is a fine handed down by a Judge or Magistrate as part of a Court Order.
 The fine will include the amount ordered to be paid plus any other fees payable (court costs, prosecution costs, victims of crime levy).
-If you do not pay the court fine on time, enforcement action could be taken.
+If you do not pay the court fine on time, enforcement action may be taken in accordance with the Fines Enforcement and Debt Recovery Act 2017.

 These are referred to our office by government agencies when the original invoice remains unpaid.
 State debts include unpaid SA Ambulance fees, school fees and hotel quarantine fees.
 A number of enforcement actions can occur if a debt is not managed by you.

 Understanding my enforcement notice